Name: Chelsea Sievewright

 Great, conference is done, you think it went well.
 Now is the time to email those employers and remind them of you.
 Say how great it was to meet them, thank them for the information they gave you and tell them you'll be putting you application in.
 This way they can look out for your name.
 If they have offered to look at your CV then grab the offer and send it.
 If they've said you can add them on LinkedIn then get adding!

-Good luck at the conference, you'll have a blast and it can be great for your career if you make the most of it.
+Good luck at the event, you'll have a blast and it can be great for your career if you make the most of it.